tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-contract-reference.md

 > [!NOTE]
->  For more information about `backend` entity operations, see [Backend](../ApiManagementREST/Azure-API-Management-REST-API-Backend-entity.md).  dd
+>  For more information about `backend` entity operations, see [Backend](../ApiManagementREST/Azure-API-Management-REST-API-Backend-entity.md).

 ##  <a name="Certificate"></a> Certificate
  The `certificate` entity has the following properties.